wbbushy/config-parser/README.md

 # config-parser
-Parser to read and write a config file
+Parser to read and write a config file.
+Done as an exercise/challenge
 <br>
 <br>
 The file follow these rules